 Bench Strength and Active Resiliency

-Attentiveness and depth is needed in wealth management today.
+Attentiveness and depth are needed in wealth management today.

 In 2001, a terrorist attack occurred in the United States killing 2,977 innocent people.
 The threat was known by some, but those in the know could not communicate the urgency of preparation and prevention in light of other competing, more obvious, urgent needs.
 Senior leadership struggled to comprehend, much less prepare for, an event that had no precedent.
 The magnitude of the incident was difficult to foresee.